A peace and justice church

 Spirituality is about deepening our connection with God and God's creation.
 We pray for God to transform us on an individual level, opening us up to the sacred all around us, and on a societal level, by building the kingdom of God.
 We try to deepen our spirituality through the ministries of worship, education, fellowship and mission.

-Mary Heath will preach on Mark 4:35-41.
+Don Heath will preach on Bread from Heaven, John 6:24-35.
 We will have worship in-person and by Zoom.
-We will have a Father's Day Brunch immediately following...
+Here is the Zoom link:

 Don Heath speaks to Central Area Clergy on Why Is Oklahoma So Dead Set on the Death Penalty?